cyyeh/nytimes-books-best-sellers/README.md

 See [Project Demo Site Here](https://nytimes-books-best-sellers.netlify.app/)

-This project is built using React, Redux, ReactRouter, Firebase, etc. and being deployed using Netlify.
+This project is built using React, Redux, ReactRouter, Redux-Saga, MaterialUI, styled-components, etc. and being deployed using Netlify.